Common Pediatric Dental Treatments

 Treatments for Cavities & Damaged Teeth From Tooth Decay

 Instilling oral hygiene habits from a young age, visiting the dentist regularly, and choosing healthier foods over sugary ones are all great measures to ensure healthy teeth and a healthy mouth.
 However, cavities can still form.
-In fact, about 20% of children aged 5 to 11 years have at least one untreated cavity.
+In fact, about “half of children aged 6 to 8 years have had a cavity in at least one of their baby (primary) teeth.”
 The key is catching them early on and treating them before they can cause some serious damage.

 The recommended treatment option is going to heavily depend on the severity of your child’s tooth decay, among other factors.